-PHO 127: Digital Photo Imaging I 4 Credits

-Prerequisites: College Level Entrance Scores

-Corequisites: None

-45 lecture, 45 lab, 0 clinical, 0 other, 90 total co ontact hours

-Fulfills Core Elements: 11 12 18 19
+PHO 127: Digital Photo Imaging I 4 Credits 45 lecture, 45 lab, 0 clinical, 0 other, 90 total contact hours Fulfills Core Elements: 11 12 18 19

 This course is designed to provide photography majors with a thorough introduction to current digital imaging technology as it relates to the production of photographic imagery.
 Through the use of digital cameras, scanners, printers and photo imaging software, students explore the world of the electronic darkroom.
 Prior computer experience is recommended but not required.
 Students must purchase printing and data storage materials.
 This course is required of photography majors.
 It is recommended that students take PHO 111 prior to this course.